 - Precocious puberty – when a girl attains puberty too early, ie before the girl completes 8 years.

 - Premature adrenarche – when pubic hair has started to appear but no other signs of puberty.

 A physical examination may be conducted followed by medical tests if necessary.

 - Blood test may be taken to check the hormone levels and to identify if there are any chromosomal abnormalities.

 - MRI or CT scan to look out for any issues or abnormalities in the pituitary gland or the brain.

 - Determine the bone age by taking an x-ray of hand or wrist.

-Causes for puberty disorders
+Causes for puberty problems

 - Heredity: Chances are if the mother had early puberty the daughter also has a probability to attain early puberty.